 “Some of the best applications are social housing, affordable housing, aged care and education buildings – any space where it is important to have great air quality and focus on health and wellbeing.”

 Some recent Passive House projects making headlines include Impact Investment Group’s Younghusbands Woolstore in Kensington, Melbourne – a five-year staged redevelopment of an entire precinct into a super-sustainable urban industrial village.

 A new administration building at Monash University, which provides a headquarters for the engineering team, achieved Passive House certification; and in regional Victoria, the standard is being used for a new Catholic School building.
 The Wade Institute of Entrepreneurship at the University of Melbourne is another star.

 There is also a social housing exemplar project underway – the Passive Place development.

 Another project taking shape is Pirovich Group’s mixed-use development in Abbotsford, Melbourne, which is combining CLT and Passive House principles.

-In Sydney, Steele Associates is currently building an 11-apartment project, The Fern, right near Redfern station.
+In Sydney, Steele Associates is currently building an 11-apartment project, The Fern, right near Redfern station (pictured above).
 The project team’s credentials and the quality of the project itself were regarded as so solid that NAB backed the project without the requirement of pre-sales.